vonvoo/docs/docs/source/virtual phone numbers.rst

    Whatever geographically-local Sim card is installed would be used for Government Emergency Telecommunications Service calls (like 911), which is ideal.

+These options were chosen for Security, Reliability and Availabilty.

 .. _virtual-phone-numbers-choose-primary-provider:

 Choose a Provider